romanpauk/dingo/test/matrix/README.md

 rvalue-reference, and pointer conversion categories.
 The pointer category only applies to unique storage, matching the supported constructor-probe shapes.
 Each conversion category references the same shared dependency-form catalog.
+The runtime lifetime scenarios additionally construct a shared object from a unique-scoped dependency through `const T&`.
+This proves that the transient reference remains valid for the constructor call without making direct unique-scope reference resolution legal.

 ## Filters